aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/find-and-replace/_index.md

 The sample code will open a document and find any instance of the text “your document”.
 A replace handler is set up to handle the logic to be applied to each resulting match found.
 In this case, the resulting runs are split around the text and the resulting runs highlighted.
 The following code example finds and highlights all instances of a particular word or a phrase in a Word document.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Find-Replace/TestFile.doc).

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-FindAndHighlight.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-FindAndHighlight.cpp" >}}

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-ReplaceEvaluatorFindAndHighlight.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-ReplaceEvaluatorFindAndHighlight.cpp" >}}

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-SplitRun.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-FindAndHighlight-SplitRun.cpp" >}}

 ### The Result